 When you incorporate the ideas of another author into your research, either as a direct quote or as a paraphrase, you must indicate the source accurately and completely.
-Plagiarism is taking, using, or passing off "the thoughts, writings, inventions, etc. of another person as one's own" (The Canadian Oxford Dictionary: 1108).
+Plagiarism is taking, using, or passing off "the thoughts, writings, inventions, etc. of another ... as one's own" (The Canadian Oxford Dictionary: 1108).
 Plagiarism includes:

-- not citing the source of a quote or idea (please consult the term paper guide for more information) - submitting the work of another person - using a citation in order to mislead the reader as to the nature or authenticity of the source (for example, citing a quotation from a secondary source that is itself quoting a primary source, and identifying the source as the primary source) - purchasing or copying an entire essay or other work from any source and submitting it under one's own name - submitting an essay or other work previously submitted for credit in another course taken anywhere in the past without prior written and signed permission.
+- not citing the source of a quote or idea (please consult the term paper guide for more information) - submitting the work of another person - using AI technologies to generate writing and research that is subsequently represented as a student's original work.
+This is an obvious (and egregious) form of plagiarism. - using a citation in order to mislead the reader as to the nature or authenticity of the source (for example, citing a quotation from a secondary source that is itself quoting a primary source, and identifying the source as the primary source) - purchasing or copying an entire essay or other work from any source and submitting it under one's own name - submitting an essay or other work previously submitted for credit in another course taken anywhere in the past without prior written and signed permission.